gentoo/policy-guide/other-metadata.rst

 non-trivial to implement and the package manager already verifies the license while building dependencies (but not when installing binary packages).

-The ebuild format does not provide a separate variable to list licenses needed only at build time.
-So far it has not been considered important enough to have one, as the relevant files exist only temporarily on the user's system and do not affect the runtime use of packages.

 ..
 Note::
    Please remember to include the licenses of support files provided